yanmobile/yantest/README.md

       // e.g., "src/components/foundation/base/node_modules/font-awesome/fonts/fontawesome-webfont.*"
     ]
   },
+  "customer"     : { // app specific.
+Used by customer to override application code
+    "assets": {
+      "i18n": [  //order matters
+        // to replace default with this, add this to the json file: "UifwMergeAlgorithm": "replace"
+        // e.g., "customer/assets/i18n/**/*.json"
+      ],
+      "FDN" : [
+        // to replace default with this, add this to the json file: "UifwMergeAlgorithm": "replace"
+        // e.g., "customer/assets/FDN/**/*.json"
+      ]
+    }
+  },
   "module" : {
     "modules": [
       // This is where we specify our own module files